AnkeDWBIT/Scripts_traineeship/README.md

 - Makes output directory "05_BLAST" with subdirectories "blast_results" & "16S_rRNA_database" (location specified via input-argument). \
 Extracts 16S rRNA sequences from ".gbff" files of the genomes in "genomes_to_remove.txt" (locations specified via input-arguments). \
 Writes extracted sequences to "QC_rRNAs.fa" in the "05_BLAST/blast_results" directory. \
-Installs "16S_ribosomal_RNA" database in the "05_BLAST/16S_rRNA_database" directory. \
+Installs "16S_ribosomal_RNA" database in the "05_BLAST/16S_rRNA_database" directory (if not done already). \
-Runs nblast on all sequences in "QC_rRNAs.fa" & saves output in "05_BLAST/blast_results", one file per sequence.
+Runs blastn on all sequences in "QC_rRNAs.fa" & saves output in "05_BLAST/blast_results", one excel file per genome with  a worksheet per 16S sequence.
 - Dependency : the script requires BLAST+ to be installed. \
-For example, the tool can be installed in an already existing conda environment: \
+For example, the tool can be installed in an already existing conda environment:
 ```
 $ conda install bioconda::blast
 ```
-Make sure the conda environment is active when installin the tool & executing the script.
+Make sure the conda environment is active when installing the tool & executing the script.
 ```
 $ python QC_16Sseq_Blast.py [1] [2] [3]
 [1] = Full path to directory with .gbff files to extract 16S rRNA sequences from (e.g. /home/guest/BIT11_Traineeship/01_Paeruginosa_refseq_genomes/ncbi_dataset/data/)